 - The results could help your trust to populate the Quality Accounts.

-- The results will help inform the commissioning of local services by clinical commissioning groups.
+- The results will help inform the commissioning of local services.

 - Attend one of the webinars being held in August.

 - Confirm the expected date of submitting your patient list when prompted by Picker.

 - Encourage your cancer leads to support this survey.